top of page

 African Bioethics in Practice: Governance and Responsibility

-Where ethics governance, clinical practice, policy design, and community engagement meet.
-Where African ethical reasoning shapes global conversations.
+Where ethics governance, clinical practice, policy design, and community engagement meet across diverse contexts.
+Convened from Africa, in dialogue with global bioethics.

-The Africa Bioethics Network convenes its inaugural Annual Conference - a platform for collective ethical reasoning grounded in African practice.
+The Africa Bioethics Network convenes the ABN Annual Conference 2026 — a platform for applied ethical dialogue, interdisciplinary exchange, and reflection across research, health systems, policy, technology, and community practice.

 Abstract Submission Deadline